 Uses and Properties

-Dried green pods and leaves are used as laxatives and can be taken in the form of syrups, tincutres or infusions.
+Dried green pods and leaves are used as laxatives and can be taken in the form of syrups, tinctures or infusions.

-Excessive or too freqent doses can cause symptoms of liver damage.
+Excessive or too frequent doses can cause symptoms of liver damage.
 There have been reports of senna poisoning cattle.
-Do not take this herb in cases of abdominal pain of unknown origin, appendicitis, intestinal obstructions, inflammatory bowel disease, or during pregnacy or lactation.
+Do not take this herb in cases of abdominal pain of unknown origin, appendicitis, intestinal obstructions, inflammatory bowel disease, or during pregnancy or lactation.